-The VTX detector system is composed of 4 layers of silicon detectors, an inner layer with silicon pixel hybrid detectors and three outer layers with silicon strip detectors.
-A 3-D view of the detectors is shown in Figure 24 and its cross sectional views are shown in Figure 10 in the previous chapter.
-The geometrical dimensions are summarized in Table 5.
+The VTX detector system is composed of 4 layers of silicon detectors: two inner layers with silicon pixel hybrid detectors and two outer layers with silicon strip detectors.
+A 3-D view of the detectors is shown in Figure 32 and its cross sectional views are shown in Figure 10 in the previous chapter.
+The geometrical dimensions are summarized in Table 6.

-Figure 24 GEANT model of the VTX detector.
+Figure 32 GEANT model of the VTX detector.
 It consisted of the inner-most pixel layer and three outer strip layers.

-For the inner layer we will use silicon pixel detectors.
+For the inner two layers we use silicon pixel detectors.
 The technology is the ALICE1LHCb sensor-readout hybrid, which was developed at CERN for the ALICE and LHCb experiment.
-The 200 $\mu$ m thick silicon sensor holds $32\times256\times4$ cells, or pixels, each with an active area of $50\times425~\mu\text{m}^2$ .
-The sensor is bump bonded to four matching readout chips of 150 $\mu$ m thickness, and each of the read-out chips has $32\times256$ individual amplifier discriminator channels.
+The 200 μ m thick silicon sensor holds 32×256×4 cells, or pixels, each with an active area of 50×425 μ m2.
+The sensor is bump bonded to four matching readout chips of 150 μ m thickness, and each of the read-out chips has 32×256 individual amplifier discriminator channels.
 The readout chip also holds the electronics to pipeline the data flow.
 We call a sensor bump-bonded to 4 readout chips a sensor assembly.
 Two sensor assemblies are bonded on to a kapton aluminum readout bus, which itself is supported by a carbon fiber structure.
 The bus is connected to a unit called pilot module, which provides all service voltages, control and timing signals, and reads out the pixel data.
 The pilot module transmits the data via optical fiber from the detector for further processing.

 A unit of two sensor assemblies and one pilot module form a half ladder, the basic building block of the detector.
 Two half ladders form a full ladder and span approximately 22 cm in beam direction.
 Five such ladders on each side of the beam pipe result in almost full azimuthal coverage.
-A total of 10 ladders or 20 half ladders complete the inner layer.
-The combined materials of silicon sensor, readout chip, readout bus and mechanical structure including cooling add up to about 1.2% of a radiation length.
+A total of 10 ladders or 20 half ladders complete the inner-most layer (barrel 1).
+The second layer is composed of 20 ladders or 40 half ladders.
+The combined materials of silicon sensor, readout chip, readout bus and mechanical structure including cooling add up to about 1.2% per layer of a radiation length.
+Table 6 summarizes the main parameter of the VTX layers.
+The detector system is discussed in more detail in the following sub sections.